archiveprotocol/logging-library/README.md

 ## How to use

-Add this package as a dependency to `package.json` (using a Gitlab deploy token).
-See [a relative link](./package.json) for an example.
+Add this package as a dependency to `package.json`

 ## Main classes